West Street in Brunswick is one of the first locations for a brand new park to be delivered as part of our program: A Park Close to Home.

 Some of the key features of the new park include:

 - Nature and adventure play elements

-- Gardens for community use with composting and worm farm facilities
+- Gardens for community use with proposed compost 'FOGO' collection

-- Indigenous plantings and art, such as sculptures
+- Indigenous plantings and art, such as contributions from local schools

 - A sheltered barbecue area, drink bottle refill stations, bike parking, toilets and seating